USS Wasp (CV-7)

 Wasp was then transferred to the Pacific in June 1942 to replace losses at the battles of Coral Sea and Midway.
-After supporting the invasion of Guadalcanal, Wasp was hit by three torpedoes from Japanese submarine on 15 September 1942.
+After supporting the invasion of Guadalcanal, Wasp was hit by two or three torpedoes from Japanese submarine on 15 September 1942.
 The resulting damage set off several explosions, destroyed her water-mains and knocked out the ship's power.
 As a result, her damage-control teams were unable to contain the ensuing fires that blazed out of control.
 Of the 2,139 people aboard, 193 were killed and 366 injured; 46 of her 71 aircraft were lost.
 She was abandoned and scuttled by torpedoes fired from later that evening.
 Her wreck was found in early 2019.